KBS LTER Site Use Policy

 Site Use Request Form

 Sampling and the installation of experiments usually requires the submission of a short LTER Site Use Request Form (SURF).
 This form should be completed and submitted to LTER Project Manager Stacey VanderWulp at least four weeks prior to the desired starting date to allow time for review by the project staff, and (as warranted) the Executive Committee (quicker turnaround is possible if requested).
-For work on the GLBRC site at KBS a GLBRC Site Use Request should be sent to Stacey VanderWulp.
+For work on the GLBRC site at KBS a GLBRC Site Use Request Form should be sent to Carolina Cordova.